mdfaisalahmed025/Electronic-Component-Recognizer/docs/index.md

 layout: page
 ---

+# 🔌 Electronic Component Recognizer

+The goal of this project is to classify 20 different types of electronic components.

+{% include_relative upload.html %}

 # Electronic Component Recognizer

 The goal of this project is to classify 20 different types of electronic <br>